Khloe Kardashian & Tristan Thompson Step Out For A Date Night In L.A.

-Khloe Kardashian and Tristan Thompson have arrived back in L.A. following their romantic vacation to Mexico this week.
+Khloe Kardashian and Tristan Thompson have arrived back in L.A. following their romantic vacation in Mexico this week.

 According to an August 18 report by E!
 Online, Khloe Kardashian and Tristan Thompson stepped out in L.A. on Friday night for a date night.
 The couple, who share one daughter, True, together, had dinner at Hollywood hot spot, Craig’s.